line-em/devops-23-24-JPE-1231866/CA3/Part2/README.md

 * VirtualBox: Native support in Vagrant, commonly used.
 * QEMU: Can be used with Vagrant through plugins or by specifying in Vagrantfile, may require additional setup.

+## Conclusion

+In this assignment, our aim was to learn how Vagrant works, automating and streamlining the process of setting up a VM.
+We also learned how to use Vagrant with VirtualBox, and how to make changes to the Vagrantfile to suit our needs.
+The process of setting up the VM was straightforward, allowing us to experiment with different configurations and dependencies.
+The advantages of using Vagrant include the ability to create reproducible environments, making it easier to share and collaborate on projects.
+Vagrant can work with a variety of providers.
+In this assignment, we used VirtualBox, but there are other options available, such as QEMU, VMAware and even Docker.
+In conclusion, Vagrant is a powerful tool that can simplify the process of setting up and managing virtual environments - and it makes it very easy to test different environments and share it with others.

 # Author